alimony/sitespeedy/README.md

 This is the source code repository for [sitespeedy.org](http://sitespeedy.org).

-SiteSpeedy calculates an overall PageSpeed score for your website based on a weighted average of your most visited pages.
+SiteSpeedy calculates an overall PageSpeed score for your website based on a weighted average of your most visited pages, using data from your Google Analytics account.

 Development
 -----------